-Anthony, who was acquitted in 2011 for the 2008 Florida death of her 2-year-old daughter, Caylee, sobbed as she told filmmakers what she described as being the real truth behind what happened over a decade ago – despite her admitted lies.
+Anthony, the woman who was infamously acquitted in the 2008 Florida death of her 2-year-old daughter, Caylee, told filmmakers what she described as being the real truth behind what happened over a decade ago.

-“I admitted that I lied,” she told filmmakers, “but no one asked why.”
+“I admitted that I lied,” she said, “but no one asked why.”

-“Casey Anthony: Where the Truth Lies” documents the first time the woman has appeared on camera since she was found not guilty of Caylee’s murder, but guilty of lying to law enforcement.
+“Casey Anthony: Where the Truth Lies” documents the first time Anthony has appeared on camera since she was found guilty of lying to law enforcement and not guilty of Caylee’s murder.